-The Leaning Tower of Pisa and the Cathedral, Tuscany
+The Leaning Tower of Pisa close-up showing its white marble columns, Tuscany

 Pisa Travel Guide: Beyond the Leaning Tower